 Testimonies from Nunca Más, the report from Argentina’s Comisión Nacional sobre la Desaparición de Personas (National Commission on the Disappearance of Persons)

 Paper #3 The third set deals with the late twentieth and early twenty-first century:

 A chapter from the autobiography of Rigoberta Menchú, Noble Peace Prize Winner 1992

 Data on Mexican Immigration from the Migration Policy Institute

 “Ruben’s Story” from Voices of the Undocumented

-Choose one document from each of two different sets.
+Choose one document from the document set.
 You must do some additional secondary research (one cited scholarly work is not enough, ten scholarly works are too many.)
 You must use only scholarly sources and websites.
 The best sources are books and journal articles available in and through the library.
 You should never refer to Wikipedia or other web-based encyclopedias or use non-scholarly websites.
 You should not refer to sources written before 1980.
-You must write at least 7 full pages of text to receive full credit.
+You must write at least 5 full pages of text to receive full credit.
 You must use the primary source as the basis for your thesis and evidence.
 Talk to me in advance about your thesis and argument in order to avoid unnecessary frustration.